ArcaneBlackwood/PowerGrid_Thingymabobs/README.md

 - Tall connector component
 - High power, low resistance shunt resistor
 - Lava lamp(Allows to sleep with monsters, and prevents phantoms longer!)
+- Electric furnace.
+Decently fast, but requires some careful temperature management

 Items appear in both a dedicated MoreGrid tab and the vanilla Redstone Blocks tab.